oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/tac/tac.md

     ![Execute the switchover](images/switchover.png)

-    You don't need to wait for the switchover to finish, you can continue to the next step.
+    You don't need to wait for the switchover to finish; you can continue to the next step.

 ## Task 4: Commit the user transaction